Vulturif/Leashware/README.md

 - The ctrlEm API rate-limits sends: one command per target every 3 seconds, at most 20 per minute overall.
 The app paces itself to stay inside those limits, so batches queue up on their own and you don't have to think about it.
 - Uploads go to catbox.moe, and catbox links are public to anyone holding the URL.
 Don't send anything through the app that must never leave your machine.
 - Everything the app stores lives in `%APPDATA%\ctrlEm\`: caches, history, credentials, models.
 Delete that folder for a factory reset.
+- **Usage statistics are opt-in and off by default.** If you tick "Share anonymous usage statistics" (in Settings, or on the first-run screen), the app sends anonymous counts of *which features get used* — nothing about who you play with, what you send, or what you search.
+No install or device identifier is stored.
+Leave it unticked and the app never phones home about your usage.
+You can change your mind any time in Settings.
 - Catbox sometimes stores a blank file for no apparent reason.
 Uploads are verified and retried automatically, so at worst you'll see a retry in the feed.

 ## When something breaks